thingsboard/thingsboard.github.io/docs/samples/dusun/DSGW-210_Edge_computing_gateway.md

  <img src="/images/samples/dusun/5.png" width="800">

-* [Step 1.5] Copy the access token, record it for gateway to connect to the thingsboard cloud
+* [Step 1.5] Copy the access token, record it for gateway to connect to the ThingsBoard cloud

 <img src="/images/samples/dusun/6.png" width="800">